jasonchandler3245643/StatsProjectTwo/Part 1/Using Java APIs/README.md

 # Using Java APIs

 The program uses Apache POI to plot and graph in excel, \
 Apache Commons Math for salting and smoothing.
-The main method \
-can add as many columns as called to the end of the excel file.

 # Content:
 1. Java src code
 2. pom.xml
+3. The Excels: folder with all 6 excel files

 ## Graph Examples
 Each has a graph with Guissan salt and Normal salt \